binaryphile/concorde/README.md

   string value
 ```

-`EOS` is simply the terminal marker chosen by the user to end the
+`EOS` is simply the terminal tag chosen by the user to end the string.
-string.
-The terminal marker must appear after the last line of the
+The terminal tag must appear after the last line of the string, by
-string, by itself.
-Bash will strip leading whitespace from the first
+itself.
+Bash will strip leading whitespace from the first line of
-line of content and trailing whitespace from the last line of content.
+content and trailing whitespace from the last line of content.
+This is
-This is what causes the peculiar indentation of the above output.
+what causes the peculiar indentation of the above output.

 The quotes around the initial `<<'EOS'` tell bash not to expand any
 variables appearing in the string.
 They can be left off if you *want*